jaunesarmiento/prevue.js/README.md

 	// Then add Prevue.js
 	<script src="js/jquery.prevue-1.0.0.js">

+__Note:__ You'll need jQuery version 1.9.0+ for this to work.
+Since lower versions of jQuery don't allow the modification of the type attribute.

 Then copy the `font` directory to your project's root directory so it looks like: